 Your menstrual cycle is more than your period.
 Tracking your cycle will help you develop a sense of your body’s natural rhythm and better identify any patterns.
 This cycle tracker will help you easily compare one cycle to the next and help you spot any changes as they arise.

-Use the Sisterhood Cycle Tracker to:
+Use a Cycle Tracker to:

 Keep on top of your monthly cycle

 Identify and understand your body’s unique patterns

 Note any similarities or differences that might occur with your period, and throughout the month

 There are lots of reason why people with vaginas might not have periods durng their life.
 Some people are on contraception, or have health conditions that mean their periods stop or they may take medication/have an operation to stop them having periods.
 Trans women will not have periods and some trans men and non-binary people will have periods.

 Periods slow down and then stop completely after approximately 40 years, between the ages of 45 – 55.
 This is called the menopause.
 There can be some fluctuations and hormonal changes in the perimenopause (the time leading up to the menopause when periods have completely stopped).
 Some people think this time is like puberty because of the amount of hormonal changes that are taking place.
 Puberty is the beginning of the fertility cycle and menopause is the end.

 Some of the disposable pad brands we know of (there are LOTS more!):

 Supermarket own brands